Chart Color Schemes

 Gwandalan has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly affect an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-A total of zero projects have been identified by AreaSearch that could potentially impact the area.
-Notable projects include Crangan Bay Residential Estate, South East Growth Area Plan, Draft Greater Newcastle Metropolitan Plan 2036, and High Speed Rail - Newcastle to Sydney (Stage 1), with the following list outlining those most likely to be relevant.
+No infrastructure changes are currently identified by AreaSearch as influencing the area's performance.
+Key projects include Crangan Bay Residential Estate, South East Growth Area Plan, Draft Greater Newcastle Metropolitan Plan 2036, and High Speed Rail - Newcastle to Sydney (Stage 1).

 Professional plan users can use the search below to filter and access additional projects.